-Data from a Microsoft Excel spreadsheet can be exported to a new MySQL database table by using the Export Excel Data to New Table option.
+Data from a Microsoft Excel worksheet can be exported to a new MySQL database table by using the Export Excel Data to New Table option.
 Exporting data looks like so:

 Several advanced options enables you to tweak the exported data.
 The advanced options dialog looks like so: